johnbillion/wp-crontrol/readme.md

 2. New cron events can be added<br>![](.wordpress-org/screenshot-2.png)

 3. New cron schedules can be added, giving plugin developers more options when scheduling events<br>![](.wordpress-org/screenshot-3.png)

+## Legal

+Crontrol® is a registered trademark of Clever Things For The Web Limited.